Mark-Denzel/markrenzhashing/README.md

 <br>

 ## Functional Description
-* **Input:** You use the textbox to input a unique word, it does not have a limit on how long the input is.
+* **Input:** You use the textbox to input a message or unique word, it does not have a limit on how long the input is.
 For example you can put in an entire  email in the textbox eg: Thisisanemail@emaildomain.com.
 * **Processing:** The program will go through a mathematical hashing algorithm.
 It converts the data into a unique hexadecimal hash string.
 Once it has been outputted into its unique line of string it cannot be processed back into the original string.
 * **Output:** The data is then turned into a string of hexadecimal hash eg: a1d61919bb9a68b1ad6cde6c50524481.
 It is an example of an output of the process.
 As you can see it is unreadable to the human eye.
 This series of hash CANNOT be reverted back into its original message